How to Use Site Builder to Improve your SEOJune 6, 2018, Kyla Steeves

 Since the meta-description is important for a web page’s SEO, Site Builder fills this automatically.
 But if you want to customize further, you can easily do so (see below for more information).

 Site Builder allows for customization.
 You can edit SEO settings on a page to page basis — except for the cart page.
 If you want to change any of the above defaults, as well as the page share image, you can do so in Page Settings on Site Builder.

 A traveler might share your tour pages on their social media accounts or send it to their fellow travellers when planning.
 When someone shares your link, you’ll want a relevant image to appear with a short description.
 Here’s how to edit the meta-description and add a share image to each of your item and category pages.

 As I mentioned, Site Builder uses the Item Summary as the default meta-description.
-But if you wish to write up something more enticing — a description that is creative, clear and SEO friendly — follow these steps:
+But if you wish to write up something more enticing — a tour description that is creative, clear and SEO friendly — follow these steps:

 - In Site Builder, click on Pages in the left sidebar menu

 - A list of your pages will appear.
 Select the one you’d like to make changes to